alim395/alim395/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Ali Mohamed
 ===================================================================================================================================

-Aspiring Software Engineer and Game Developer
+Aspiring Mainframe Devloper, Software Engineer and Game Developer
 -----------------------------------------

 Hello!
-I'm Ali Mohamed, a dedicated 3rd-year Bachelor of Science student at Western University, specializing in Computer Science with a minor in Game Development.
-My passion lies in software and game development, where I excel in Python, JavaScript/TypeScript, Java, C#, C++, Unity, and Godot.
+I'm Ali Mohamed, a dedicated 4th-year Bachelor of Science student at Western University, specializing in Computer Science with a minor in Game Development.
+My technical repertoire spans Python, JavaScript/TypeScript, Java, C#, C++, Unity, and Godot, fueling my passion for software and game development.

+Recently, I've expanded my expertise into mainframe computing, currently learning COBOL and having led the "Student Zenter" project—a mainframe-based initiative to modernize university student center services using IBM Z technology.
+This project not only honed my skills in COBOL, JCL, and Java but also enhanced my understanding of large-scale system reliability and data security.

-I also enjoy video and audio production, proficient in tools like Adobe Creative Cloud and Audacity.
-Academically, I've developed strong problem-solving skills, thriving in team environments and tackling projects that demand both detail-oriented and big-picture thinking.
-Courses like Data Structure and Algorithms, and Object-Oriented Design have been pivotal in my growth.
+In addition to my technical pursuits, I am proficient in video and audio production with tools like Adobe Creative Cloud and Audacity.
+Academically, I've excelled in courses such as Data Structures and Algorithms, and Object-Oriented Design, developing strong problem-solving skills and thriving in team environments.

-Notable projects include leading the Crypto Trader Project, a successful crypto trading broker program, and creating "Family Fisticuffs," an award-winning game ported to PSVITA.
-I'm also committed to community service, certified in First Aid & CPR/AED Level C, and volunteered at Bit by Bit Computer Camp, mentoring children in technology.

-UPDATE: Recently got into mainframe computing, and Learning COBOL now :)

-If you're interested in a passionate collaborator for software or game development, or just want to connect, reach out!
+If you’re interested in a passionate collaborator for software or game development, or just want to connect, reach out!
 I'm eager to explore new opportunities and apply my skills to impactful projects.

 * 🌍  I'm based in London, ON
 * ✉️  You can contact me at [atm17871@gmail.com](mailto:atm17871@gmail.com)